-We as humans, are not used to use metrics in our daily conversations with friends and family, and it is not a habit for us to use metrics based facts daily.
+We as humans, are not used to use metrics in our daily conversations with friends and family, and it is not a habit for us to use metrics-based facts daily.

 So it may not come natural to switch to a metrics based communication in a work environment for many of us, but it is important to remember how companies operate on a data analysis viewpoint.

-How to make your resume adjective proof?
+How to make your resume adjective-proof?

 What if I don’t have any metrics based data / achievements to report?

-A lot of us may not have 50% increase in sales to report or 25% savings in overhead, and that is OK.
-If you don’t have specific business metrics to report, try to think about experiences that can be quantifiable and integrate them to your resume.
+A lot of us may not have a 50% increase in sales to report or 25% savings in overhead, and that is OK.
+If you don’t have specific business metrics to report, try to think about experiences that can be quantifiable and integrate them into your resume.
 The Muse and Monster.ca has some great advice on how to find quantifiable data to improve your resume.

 So there you go, today we covered some resume writing tips, now you know one of the most important mistakes that you need to avoid when preparing your cv/resume.
 We hope it was useful.
 Please come back and check our blog page in the future as we will continue to share important cv / resume writing tips in the following days / weeks.